Vishaka-Randunuge/Clothing-Website-Daisy_War/README.md

     2. Linux = /opt/lampp/htdocs
 - Open your Xampp control panel and start apache and MySQL models
 - Open in browser the index.html file through VScode

+- Use the sql.gz file to easily add the database to phpmyadmin